Trump takes steps to designate Muslim Brotherhood affiliates as terrorist groups

 Some Muslim Brotherhood leaders in Egypt and elsewhere have renounced violence.
 But the group has long been controversial, with critics — including U.S. allies — saying some affiliated groups have engaged in violence or espoused extremist views.
 Egypt's military government formally banned the Muslim Brotherhood in 2013, and Jordan banned the group earlier this year.

-"President Trump is confronting the Muslim Brotherhood's transnational network, which fuels terrorism and destabilization campaigns against U.S. interests and allies in the Middle East," the White House said in a fact sheet Monday.
+"President Trump is confronting the Muslim Brotherhood's transnational network, which fuels terrorism and destabilization campaigns against U.S. interests and allies in the Middle East," the White House said Monday in a fact sheet.

 Mr. Trump's order comes about a week after Texas Gov. Greg Abbott declared the Muslim Brotherhood a terrorist organization and banned it from buying land.
 Abbott made a similar move toward the Council on American-Islamic Relations, drawing a lawsuit from the civil rights group.